10 surprising things Google Home can't yet do

-While the Google Home ($109.99 at Dell Home) smart speaker can hold its own in many rights, when compared to the Echo, Echo Dot ($89.99 at Amazon.com) or Amazon Tap ($99.99 at Amazon.com), it understandably falls short.
+While the Google Home smart speaker can hold its own in many rights, when compared to the Echo, Echo Dot or Amazon Tap, it understandably falls short.
 The brains of Amazon's speakers, the virtual assistant Alexa, has been learning and developing for more than two years now, while Google's version, Assistant, is still quite new.

 If Google ever wants to compete squarely with Amazon's smart speaker, it will have to add new features.
 Here are 10 things the Google Home could add that would catch it up.